It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 circadian rhythm sleep disorders

 This is because the internal mechanisms and hormones (like melatonin) that are responsible for regulating the sleep-wake cycle weaken as we get older.
 Certain medical conditions and medications can also make people more susceptible to developing a circadian rhythm disorder.
-These include chronic pain, dementia, heart disease, and medications like steroids, amphetamines, and clonidine.

-If you think that you might have one of the conditions mentioned here, the first step is to speak to your doctor.
-If necessary, they may refer you to a specialist to determine the cause of your symptoms.
+If you think you might have one of these conditions, it’s important to speak to your doctor.
 In many cases, lifestyle adjustments are enough to re-regulate the circadian rhythm.
+However, sometimes other treatments – such as melatonin supplements – may be required.

-However, in some cases, other treatments – such as melatonin supplements – may be required.
-You can read about this in our article; Everything you need to know about melatonin and the circadian rhythm.
+You can learn more about the sleep-wake cycle in our article; Everything you need to know about melatonin and the circadian rhythm.

 REM sleep behaviour disorder

-The dreams are usually very vivid and can involve a whole range of movements.
 For example, people may talk, shout, punch, kick, or jump.
-Unlike sleepwalking or night terrors, people with REM sleep behaviour disorder can also recall their dreams after waking up.
+Unlike sleepwalking or night terrors, people with RBD can also recall their dreams after waking up.
+Studies show that RBD is most common in elderly men.

-Some people also find it useful to identify and avoid triggers that make their behaviour worse – for example, the use of alcohol or prescription drugs.
-Precautions – such as locking windows, removing objects that could cause injury from the bedroom, and placing the mattress on the floor – can also be taken to improve safety.
+If you suspect you may have RBD, it’s best to book an appointment with your GP.
+In many cases, medication will be prescribed.
+Some people also find it useful to identify triggers that make their RBD behaviour worse – for example, alcohol or drugs.
+Precautions (such as locking windows, removing objects from the bedroom that could cause injury, and placing the mattress on the floor) can also be taken to improve safety.

 What medical conditions can cause sleep problems?